Beep…beep …

 It’s hardly news that customers prefer to engage with businesses that focus on sustainability.
 This is because people tend to buy stuff that matches their values, and environmental consciousness is at an all-time high for all the right reasons.

-A QR Code with a GS1 Digital Link makes it easy to deliver critical information on recycling, upcycling, and disposing of your products, abiding by sustainability principles.
+A GS1 QR Code makes it easy to deliver critical information on recycling, upcycling, and disposing of your products, abiding by sustainability principles.
 For your business, the same QR Code can help you automatically optimize product prices as they near expiration to avoid waste.

-GS1 linear barcode vs. QR Code with a GS1 Digital Link
+GS1 linear barcode vs. QR Code with GS1 Digital Link

 You might be heavily reliant on GS1 existing UPC and EAN barcodes.
-And by 2027, you’ll have to adopt QR Codes with GS1 Digital Link.
+And by 2027, you’ll have to adopt GS1 QR Codes.
 How different is that going to be?
 Take a look at this table:

 Scanning triggers a search on a database (e.g., inventory) and matches it with a product key (GTIN).
 Scan and scope remain within the database | Scanning triggers a recognition of the product, followed by a search for relevant resources that extend beyond GTIN onto the open web as you configure |